 *You should familiarize yourself with the fight song*

 The Moore High School Alumni Association offers 8 scholarships to be awarded to Moore High School Students.
 The students must have a 3.0 or better GPA.
 Students must meet entrance requirements of the school you plan on attending and have attended MHS for at least 2 years including your senior year.
 Students must attend an accredited college, university or vocational school with full time enrollment.
-Applicant interviews are all day Saturday and Sunday January 14-15.
-Apply online at www.moorealumni.com .
-Due December 16, 2016.
+Applications to be completed on line.
+Turn in a transcript to the counseling center.
+Applications due December 12, 2019

 Oklahoma City Community Foundation Scholarships